vyos/vyos-documentation/docs/interfaces/bond.rst

      This mode provides load balancing and fault tolerance.

+.. cfgcmd:: set interfaces bonding <interface> min-links <0-16>

+   Specifies the minimum number of links that must be active before asserting carrier.
+It is similar to the Cisco EtherChannel min-links feature.
+This allows setting the minimum number of member ports that must be up (link-up state) before marking the bond device as up (carrier on).
+This is useful for situations where higher level services such as clustering want to ensure a minimum number of low bandwidth links are active before switchover.

+   This option only affects 802.3ad mode.

+   The default value is 0.
+This will cause carrier to be asserted (for 802.3ad mode) whenever there is an active aggregator, regardless of the number of available links in that aggregator.

+   .. note:: Because an aggregator cannot be active without at least one
+      available link, setting this option to 0 or to 1 has the exact same effect.

 .. cfgcmd:: set interfaces bonding <interface> hash-policy <policy>

    * **layer2** - Uses XOR of hardware MAC addresses and packet type ID field